theimpactfulcompany/.github/profile/README.md

 ### 🔗 What's Protocol?

+A dashboard.
+A content library.
+A software development kit.
+An application programming interface.
+What more is there to ask?
+Protocol is your all-in-one API and dashboard, for managing not only your Depth account, but Depth services such as Esmerelda.

+### ✨ What's are the Othergames?

-The Protocol game series (also Othergame) is a set of videogames set in an alternate dimension, namely th Otherworld.
+The Othergame series (also Otherworldy games) is a set of videogames set in an alternate dimension, namely the Otherworld.
 With oldest roots in 2015, it is a bullet-proof idea that inspired the start of almost all of Depth.
-These are the first games to be made in Momentum and published on Protocol.
+These are the first games to be made in Momentum.

 ### ⚡ What's Flux?